-The pace is frenetic in Taipei and change is constant.
-As such, the metropolis hums with the activity of millions of people living, working and entertaining themselves – all of which happens under the shadow of Taipei 101, one of the world’s tallest skyscrapers and the defining image of the Taiwanese capital.
+Expats moving to Taipei can look forward to a global city that presents a seamless blend of history and modernity.
+The pace is frenetic and change is constant.
+The metropolis hums with the activity of millions of people living, working and entertaining themselves – all of which happens under the shadow of Taipei 101, one of the world’s tallest skyscrapers and the defining image of the Taiwanese capital.

 Despite its large population being concentrated in a small area, getting around in Taipei is easy.
 Expats will be able to navigate the city using the MRT subway system and an abundance of yellow cabs.
 Scooters outnumber cars on the road and provide a convenient, popular and thrilling mode of transport.

 Taipei is at the heart of Taiwanese culture, and lifestyle in the city is characterised by its fantastic food.
 From tasty fare at five-star hotels to xiaochi snacks served at street level, Taipei is a culinary wonderland.
 Its almost endless choices reflect the history of the city, combining the influences of indigenous tribes as well as Chinese and Japanese cuisine.
 As the capital, it is also the most Westernised city in Taiwan, making it a little easier for Western expats to find the things they miss from home.

 The cost of living in the city is generally quite high by Taiwanese standards.
 Western goods are expensive and accommodation can also be rather pricey.
 That said, living outside of the city centre can decrease these costs.

 While certain things are expensive in Taipei, public transport and local goods and produce are not among them.
 Eating out at local Taiwanese restaurants is also extremely cheap.

 The standard of education is excellent in Taiwan.
 There are a number of International schools in the city that tend to be favoured by expats over the local schools.
 That said, international schools are extremely expensive and expats should take this into consideration when negotiating their salary.